 on September 7, 1985.
 Along with Ruegger, the series was written by Gordon Bressack, Chuck Couch, Rich Fogel, Cynthia Friedlob, Evelyn Gabai, Jeff Holder, Charles M. Howell IV, Gelnn Leopold, John Ludin, Mark Seidenberg, John Semper, Jr. and Misty Stewart-Taggart with music

 by Hoyt Curtin.
-The series
+Under Ruegger’s

-13 Ghosts signaled two endings.
-It was the final series in the
+13 Ghosts signaled three endings.
+It was the final series in the original 1969 Scooby franchise to air on Saturday

-on Saturday morning.
+morning.
 After being de-aged for A Pup Named Scooby-Doo, the next time the original Scooby gang

 would be seen again as teenagers wouldn’t be until